Little Switzerland in Mount Carmel Nature Reserve offers a variety of lovely trails, family-oriented loop trails, and longer paths.

 Little Switzerland is located in Mount Carmel Nature Reserve near Hai-Bar Carmel National Park.
 The easiest way to reach it is by entering its name into Waze.
 And it will take you Little Switzerland parking lot.

 Directions for drivers: Link to Waze and Link to Google Maps

 Directions for public transport: Link to Moovit

 - Hotels, hostels, and apartments in this area:

 - Buy photos of Israel and support this blog.

 - Get 10% off for your next tour at Bein Harim with coupon code LEV10#12306.

 There is a variety of trails at Little Switzerland and Carmel Nature Reserve.
-The trails range from short loop trails to full-day one-way paths.
-Let’s go over the most popular trails.
+The tracks range from short loop trails to full-day one-way paths.
+Let’s go over the most popular routes.

 Here is an interactive map from israelhiking.osm.org.il, where the trails are marked:

 And here are the details of the most popular trails: